ewan-harney/hpc_blast2taxonomizr/README.md

 The `taxonomizr_taxon_path.tsv` file produced in the previous step provides us with the taxon path to the LCA of each ASV.
 However, we may want to create addtional summary files, as well as files formatted for downstream analysis with the community analysis R package [phyloseq](https://joey711.github.io/phyloseq/).
 The final script of this pipeline, `03_run_make_summary_files.sh`, creates these files.
 As well as using the `taxonomizr_taxon_path.tsv` file, this step requires the `06_ASV_seqs.fasta` and `06_ASV_counts.tsv` files from the [dada2 pipeline](https://github.com/khmaher/HPC_dada2), which it expects to find in `working_data`.

-The only arguement that needs to be provided to run the script is an email address, where the final summary file will be sent.
+The only argument that needs to be provided to run the script is an email address, where the final summary file will be sent.
 The script can be run as follows:

 ```
 sbatch b2t_scripts/03_run_make_summary_files.sh -E user@university.ac.uk